transifex/transifex-live-wordpress/readme.md

 == Get Involved ==

-Developers can contribute via the plugin's [GitHub Repository](https://github.com/transifex/transifex-live-wordpress).
+Developers can contribute via this repository.
+Please send a Pull Request.

 Translators can contribute new languages to this plugin or our other WordPress plugins through [Transifex](https://www.transifex.com/projects/p/transifex-live/).